GILLESPIE COUNTY HISTORICAL SOCIETY

 The Schandua House, located at 111 E Austin St, was donated to the GCHS in 1963.
 Built before 1880, the house has just two rooms — a stube — which served as a bedroom and living area, and a kitchen.
 The home has never been electrified, nor does it have running water or a bathroom.

-The Schandua House is only open to the public on special occasions.
+The Schandua House is open to the public every first Saturday for First Weekend at the Museum.

 MARSCHALL-MEUSEBACH CEMETERY